 April – Highs in the 50s and lows in the 30s.

-Yosemite National Park – May Through September
+Camping in Yosemite – May Through September

 May is a wonderful time of year to experience camping near Yosemite National Park!
 With fewer crowds on hiking trails, you’ll be able to enjoy quiet moments in the mountains.
 May is also the best month to view Yosemite’s spectacular waterfalls as melting snow brings new activity to the mountains.
 (View a webcam showing Yosemite Falls to see current flow.)
 June, July, and August are equally beautiful as the weather in Yosemite is absolute perfection this time of year.
 Sunny afternoons are ideal for snow-free hikes from Yosemite Valley, Wawona, and Hetch Hetchy.
 Other summer activities include backpacking, fishing, watersports, birdwatching, and more.